 Looking for Ethical Alternatives to Express?

-Check out our growing list of 60+ ethical brands, all of which pass our criteria, and all of which will inspire you to believe fashion really can be more sustainable.
+For more good brands check out our growing list of 80+ ethical brands, all of which pass our criteria, and all of which will inspire you to believe fashion really can be more sustainable.

 Lily Rosen Marvin studies English and Creative Writing at the University of Iowa.
 When she’s not writing about sustainable fashion, Lily can be found hiking, reading outside, or binge-watching 30 Rock.